 - Have you had a recent foreclosure or bankruptcy?
 If so, you’ll typically need to wait at least two years from discharge/dismissal before applying for a VA loan (plus be able to demonstrate established credit following the foreclosure or bankruptcy).
 You may be eligible for a VA loan in the middle of Chapter 13 bankruptcy with at least one year of satisfactory payments made and approval of the trustee or bankruptcy judge.

+Here's a calculator to help determine what your VA loan payments will be based on the purchased price, down payment, interest rate, military experience, and prior VA loan use.
 For more information on how you can secure a VA loan, contact a NASB VA approved lending officer at 1-844-334-4739 or visit here .